alexmiddeleer/node-file-tail/README.md

 Options:

-Start tailing simply with a file descriptor, or pass in an object with these properties:
+Start tailing with just a file descriptor string, or pass in an object with these properties:

 ```js
 startTailing({